-Roman Catholicism is one of the three historic branches of the Christian religion, along with Protestantism and Eastern Orthodoxy.
-Pentecostalism is one of the fastest-growing movements in the 500-year history of Protestantism.
-What are the similarities and differences between Catholicism and Pentecostalism?
+Roman Catholicism is one of the three historical branches of the Christian religion, Protestantism and Eastern Orthodoxy.
+On the other hand, pentecostalism is one of the fastest-growing movements in the 500-year history of Protestantism.
+So what are the similarities and differences between Catholicism and Pentecostalism?

 Pentecostalism and Catholicism: Comparison

-The similarities between Pentecostals and Catholics shouldn’t be minimized.
+The similarities between Pentecostals and Catholics are important.
 Both traditions believe similarly about many of the core doctrines of the Christian faith, like the Trinity — the Father, Son (Jesus Christ), and the Holy Spirit — are each fully God, the inspiration of Scripture, original sin, the resurrection of Christ, and in the Second Coming of Christ.
-However, their differences shouldn’t be minimized either.
+Yet, their differences are significant, too.